“How long have you got?”

-In the wake of the suicide death of Justin Bull, renowned Aussie chef and owner of Huxtons in Sydney’s Bronte – a conversation has resurfaced about what it truly is like to be a chef in this country.
+In the wake of the death by suicide of renowned Australian chef Justin Bull, a conversation has resurfaced about what it truly is like to be a chef in this country.

 Eight Australians die by their own hand every day, and 20 per cent of suicides are linked to work.